amanb2000/Mind_over_Music/README.md

 *Authors: Aman Bhargava, Kyle O'Shaughnessy, Steve Mann*

+<a id="1">[1]</a>
+A. Bhargava, K. O'Shaughnessy, and S. Mann,
+"A Novel Approach to EEG Neurofeedback via Reinforcement Learning", *Proc.
+IEEE Sensors, 2020*.

 [Click Here for IEEE Sensors 2020 Video Presentation](https://www.youtube.com/watch?v=PuzvJ03wy3A&feature=youtu.be&ab_channel=Aman%27sProjects)

 Since the advent of EEG brain scanning technology, cognitive response modeling and brain state optimization has been a topic of great interest.